- 1 Soy for prevention and treatment of hot flushes

 PROPERTIES OF SOYBEAN FOOD FOR HOT FLUSHES IN MENOPAUSE?

-Is soy good for hot flashes of menopause?
+Is soy good for hot flushes of menopause?

 What effect does soybeans have for menopause?